comet-dot-photos/comet-dot-photos/README.md

 second, the application searches through over 44,000 NAC, WAC, and NavCam images to find only those that feature the selected region.
-In addition to this spatial search filter, Comet.Photos also allows users to filter images based on their resolution and viewing geometry.
-To search only images with a fine spatial resolution, users can filter by *meters per pixel*, which represents the linear scale of a pixel on the surface.
+In addition to this spatial search filter, Comet.Photos also allows users to filter images based on their pixel scale and viewing geometry.
+To search only images with a fine pixel scale, users can filter by *meters per pixel*, which represents the linear scale of a pixel on the surface.
 Three other parameters of interest from a photometric and surface standpoint are the *emission angle* (the angle between the camera and surface normal),